 Google Shopping is incredibly effective at displaying your products in front of users at the point where they are searching for them.
-Shopping ads show an image, title & the price of your product, alongside direct competitors.
+Shopping ads show an image, title and the price of your product, alongside direct competitors.
 This improves the accessibility of your products, allowing users to instantly compare products from multiple retailers, all on the same page.

 The Google Display Network shows ads on over 2 million sites, reaching over 90% of people on the Internet.
 Due to the huge volume of users that it can reach, it can be easy for advertisers to waste budget serving ads to users with no interest.
-That’s why at Cedarwood, we ensure that your display campaigns are targeted at relevant audience groups, ultimately improving the campaigns click-through & conversion rate.
+That’s why at Cedarwood, we ensure that your display campaigns are targeted at relevant audience groups, ultimately improving the campaigns click-through and conversion rate.

-Remarketing is one of the most important & undervalued aspects of paid search, which, when used effectively, can be utilised to maximize existing marketing channels as well as effectively prospect potential users with unique targeting.
+Remarketing is one of the most important and undervalued aspects of paid search, which, when used effectively, can be utilised to maximize existing marketing channels as well as effectively prospect potential users with unique targeting.

 PPC management is only as effective as your ability to measure and quantify your efforts.
 As Official Google Partners, we find it works best when we integrate our products.
 We embrace Google Data Studio as our reporting platform, to give you detailed insights, with full analytics and ads integration.
 We believe transparency is the best way for us all to move towards a common goal.
 Monthly commentaries also assist in covering content plans for the future.
-Ultimately, we want to do what works for you, so our reports are tailoured to meet your needs!
+Ultimately, we want to do what works for you, so our reports are tailored to meet your needs!

 Pay-per-click typically involves payment to the host of an advertisement every time a user clicks on the ad.
-As the industry has developed, there’s a wide variety of PPC applications that span beyond the basics of paying per click, however the former is still a dominant strategy for paid marketing in 2020.
+As the industry has developed, there’s a wide variety of PPC applications that span beyond the basics of paying per click, however, the former is still a dominant strategy for paid marketing in 2020.

 The most widely used PPC platform is Google Ads (Formerly Google Adwords) which allows advertisers to serve ads to users based on a search query or keyword.
 The platform, which was started just under 20 years ago, has evolved into a multi-billion dollar industry, alongside the growth of Google as the ‘front page of the internet’.
-PPC is practiced across a diverse range of different industries, small and large, across the world and continues to grow as a leading component of a measurable marketing strategy.
+PPC is practiced across a diverse range of different industries, small and large across the world, and continues to grow as a leading component of a measurable marketing strategy.

 So what does this actually mean for PPC advertisers and why is this so important?

 Quality score is an incredibly powerful metric, as it allows marketers to level the playing field against bigger players in the market.
 Traditionally, PPC was dominated by those with the biggest pockets.
 If you paid the most, you returned the highest, simple.
 However, after the introduction of the quality score, marketers can now bid LESS than competitors and return HIGHER in the search results.
-Google in this instance is looking to reward marketers that push relevant ads.
+Google, in this instance, is looking to reward marketers that push relevant ads.
 This isn’t to say that the bid value is irrelevant, as the amount one bids is still a key variable in the position the ad will be placed.
 However, see the quality score as a ‘mate’s rate’ at the auction, whereby Google is seeing your ads as relevant and suitable for the search that it’s returning for.
-This not only works for you, as your ads can be seen more at a reduced cost-per-click, but Google will be pushing ads that users are more likely to click on and have an enjoyable result in doing so.
+This not only works for you, as your ads can be seen more at a reduced cost-per-click, but Google will be pushing ads that users are more likely to click on and find a successful result in doing so.
 Win-win.

 PPC can be effective for all shapes and sizes, no matter the size of your budget.
 Often it can be difficult to know exactly how much should be spent on a PPC campaign, which is why we’re here to help!
-If you’re unsure about getting started with PPC or you’re curious about what PPC could do for you, why not get in touch with the form below, or have a read through our blog to get an understanding of how PPC could help you.
+If you’re unsure about getting started with PPC or you’re curious about what PPC could do for you, why not get in touch using the form below, or have a read through our blog to get an understanding of how PPC could help you.